Groups at Work Theory and Research

 Intergroup Cognition and Intergroup Behavior

-Edited By Wilhelmina Wosinska, Robert B. Cialdini, Daniel W. Barrett, Janusz Reykowski
+By Wilhelmina Wosinska, Robert B. Cialdini, Daniel W. Barrett, Janusz Reykowski

 September 11, 2014